 What Is Japanese Knotweed

-Japanese knotweed, or Fallopia japonica, is a fast-growing, invasive plant species native to East Asia.
+Japanese knotweed, or Reynoutria japonica, is a fast-growing, invasive plant species native to East Asia.
 It was introduced to Europe and North America during the 19th century as an ornamental plant and for erosion control.

 Japanese knotweed is an invasive weed and is known for its bamboo-like appearance with hollow stems and large, green, spade-shaped leaves.
 It produces clusters of small, white flowers in late summer and early autumn.
 However, it is it’s growth habits that cause concern.